A family of mixed finite elements for the biharmonic equations on triangular and tetrahedral grids: Introduction

 \ee It is not easy to construct a $H({\rd}\, \bd, {\rm{\Omega}}; \ms)$ conforming element, and the symmetry of the tensor makes things more complex.
 A family of $H(\bd;\ms)$ conforming finite elements for elasticity equations is proposed in \cite{Hu2014A, Hu2015FINITE, MR3301063}.
 If $\bd\bsi\in H({\rd})$ holds for all $\bsi\in H(\bd;\ms)$, then $\bsi\in H({\rd}\bd;\ms)$ follows.
-The relation triggers an idea to obtain the $H({\rd}\, \bd, {\rm{\Omega}}; \ms)$ conforming elements by imposing the continuity of $\mathbf{n}^{\intercal}\bd\bsi$ on $H(\bd;\ms)$ conforming spaces.
+The relation triggers an idea to obtain the $H({\rd}\, \bd, {\rm{\Omega}}; \ms)$ conforming elements by imposing the continuity of $\mathbf{n}^{{\rm{T}}}\bd\bsi$ on $H(\bd;\ms)$ conforming spaces.
 A question arises naturally how to characterize this additional continuity appropriately.

 Attempts have been made in \cite{Yxq2,Yxq1}, where the stress space is composed by the aforementioned $H(\bd;\ms)$ conforming elements \cite{Hu2014A, Hu2015FINITE, MR3301063}, and the displacement space chooses the $P_{k}$ conforming finite element with $k \geq 2$.
-However, the $L^{2}$ norms are not optimal.
-Recently, some finite element spaces for $H({\rd}\, \bd, \Omega; \ms)$ conforming symmetric tensors are constructed on triangles \cite{Chen2020Finite} and tetrahedrons \cite{Chen2020Finite3d}.
+However, the $L^{2}$ norms are not optimal. {In \cite{MR3864098,MR3925478}, a depiction of the Sobolev space $H({\rd}\, \bd, \Omega; \ms)$ is introduced, and the discontinuous Petrov-Galerkin method is considered. } Recently, some finite element spaces for $H({\rd}\, \bd, \Omega; \ms)$ conforming symmetric tensors are constructed on triangles \cite{Chen2020Finite} and tetrahedrons \cite{Chen2020Finite3d}.
 These elements are exploited to solve the mixed problem \eqref{ConV} and the optimal order of convergence is achieved.
 In two dimensions, a simple application of Green's formula shows \ben